Stock market hopefuls face harder sell as investors weary of IPO flood

 Low volatility may boost listing prices, but it also makes it hard for fund managers to justify buying into new companies when it's hard enough to make gains on tried-and-tested ones.

 Even short-term investors have struggled.
-Hedge funds betting on rises and falls in the equity capital markets have made returns of just 0.8 percent in 2014 so far, according to the Eurekahedge Europe Long Short Equities Index, against a rise of 6.4 percent in the FTSEurofirst 300 Index .FTEU3.
+Hedge funds betting on rises and falls in the equity capital markets have made returns of just 0.8 percent in 2014 so far, according to the Eurekahedge Europe Long Short Equities Index, against a rise of 6.4 percent in the FTSEurofirst 300 Index.

 With this in mind, advisers predict that investors will become more selective as they try to improve their returns in what's left of the year - and that they will be looking for more competitive pricing from stock market-bound companies.

-"A lot of the hedge funds have been working their butts off and they're sitting there with gains of less than 2 percent," the banker said.
+"A lot of the hedge funds have been working their butts off and they're sitting there with gains of less than two percent," the banker said.